monkishtypist/slas/contract_killer.md

 ### Displaying our work

-We love to show off our work, so we reserve the right to display all aspects of our creative work, including sketches, work-in-progress designs and the completed project on our portfolio and in articles on websites, in magazine articles and in books.
+We love to show off our work, so we reserve the right to display all aspects of our creative and development work, including sketches, work-in-progress designs, code and code repositories, and the completed project on our portfolio and in articles on websites, in magazine articles and in books.

 ### Payment schedule